nvrrdt/onzecurrency/IDEAS.md

 - monitor (for crowd and the apps)
 - hair (an ipfs or swarm alternative)
 - rebasing or compacting the blockchain through shrinking current state to oldest state
-- password protected private keys in a blockchain?
+- password protected private keys in a blockchain with email verification?
 - ...